PowerShell/PowerShell/docs/workflow/mapping.md

 This way, we can keep track of changes and have ability to integrate changes back to Source Depot.
 We will use term **integrate** for that kind of new files.

+* Use `source-depot` branch to initially add files.

 * Make a separate commit with update for `mapping.json`.
 Separate commit will help to manage this change in other branches.

 * You can use `Copy-SubmoduleFiles` function to copy files on disk.